Viron1121/EcommerceProject/README.md

 the ecommercets is the typescript format which already has backend

-to install the packages just npm install npm run dev to run the project
+to install the packages just npm install npm run start to run the project or npm start

 for backend